dbredvick/drewb-tech/src/pages/posts/2019-09-06-how-to-get-rich-notes.md

 ---
-title: How to Get Rich (Naval) Notes - Part 1
+title: How to Get Rich (Naval) Notes
 excerpt: >-
   I listened to Naval Ravikant's Twitter thread turned podcast about the concept of wealth creation nearly 30 times.
 Here are the takeaways.
 date: '2019-09-06'
-thumb_img_path: images/home.jpg
+thumb_img_path: images/building-wealth-podcast-image.png
-content_img_path: images/home.jpg
+content_img_path: images/building-wealth-podcast-image.png
 template: post
-twitter_image: images/home-twitter.jpg
+twitter_image: images/building-wealth-podcast-image.png
 ---
 ## Who is Naval?
 **Naval Ravikant** is a founder and current Chairman of [AngelList](https://angel.co).
 I found him via a [Joe Rogan podcast](https://www.youtube.com/watch?v=3qHkcs3kG44) back in June.
 He has a great [Twitter account](https://twitter.com/naval) and you can read more about him at [https://nav.al/about](https://nav.al/about) and [https://theangelphilosopher.com](https://theangelphilosopher.com).